archiethehead/Member-Tracker/README.md

 # Quick Start
 Launching main.py creates a server connection, which runs an instance of the bot for every server it is in.
-The release build will handle this with Microsoft Azure, eliminating the need for local hosting.
+This can be done locally or with an Azure VM.

 # Contributors
 Mr. Archie T. Healy - archiehealy06@gmail.com